 Crazy proportions will feed false information and reduce sales.

 Photography has brought the fashion industry to new heights.
-New brands are easier to come by, communication between the designer and customer is improving, plus customers are getting more information on the products they are buying.
+New brands are easier to come by, communication between the designer and customer is improving, websites display the latest fashion news, plus customers are getting more information on the products they are buying.

 Although there are cases of outrageous editing, people are slowly fixing and reducing the number of issues.